-- work systematically by using empirical methods (see Chapters 7 and 8) - aim at generalizing your findings to situations other than the research situation and to persons other than the participants in the study (see Chapter 11) - pursue certain research questions, for which the selected methods should be appropriate (see Chapter 2) - should answer these questions using a planned and systematic procedure (see Chapter 5) - have to check your process of research for ethical acceptability and appropriateness (see Chapter 12) - have to make your process of research transparent (i.e. understandable for the reader) in presenting the results and the ways that lead to them (see Chapter 13).
+- work systematically by using empirical methods (see Chapters 9 and 10) - aim at generalizing your findings to situations other than the research situation and to persons other than participants in the study (see Chapter 13) - pursue certain research questions, for which the selected methods should be appropriate (see Chapter 4) - should answer these questions using a planned and systematic procedure (see Chapter 6) - have to check your process of research for ethical acceptability and appropriateness (see Chapter 3) - have to make your process of research transparent (i.e. understandable for the reader) in presenting the results and the ways that lead to them (see Chapter 14).

-Advantages and Disadvantages
+Advantages and disadvantages

-An advantage of quantitative research is that it allows the study of a large number of cases for certain aspects in a relatively short time and its results have a high degree of generalizability.
-The disadvantage is that the aspects that are studied are not necessarily the relevant aspects for the participants and that the context of the meanings linked to what is studied cannot be sufficiently taken into account.
+An advantage of quantitative research is that it allows for the study of a large number of cases for certain aspects in a relatively short time frame and its results have a high degree of generalizability.
+The disadvantage is that the aspects that are studied are not necessarily the relevant aspects for participants and the context of the meanings linked to what is studied cannot be sufficiently taken into account.

-An advantage of qualitative research is that detailed and exact analyses of a few cases can be produced, in which the participants have much more freedom to determine what is relevant for them and to present it in its contexts.
+An advantage of qualitative research is that detailed and exact analyses of a few cases can be produced, in which participants have much more freedom to determine what is relevant for them and to present it in its contexts.
 The disadvantage is that these analyses often require a lot of time and you can generalize results to the broad masses in only a very limited way.

-Synergies and Combinations
+Synergies and combinations

-The strengths and weaknesses just mentioned can provide the basis for deciding which methodological alternative you should select for your specific research question (see Chapter 6).
-At the same time, we should remember that it is possible to combine qualitative and quantitative research (as is explored in more detail in Chapter 10) with the aim of compensating for the limitations and weaknesses of each approach and producing synergies between them.
+The strengths and weaknesses just mentioned provide a basis for deciding which methodological alternative you should select for your specific research question (see Chapter 8).
+At the same time, we should remember that it is possible to combine qualitative and quantitative research (as is explored in more detail in Chapter 12) with the aim of compensating for the limitations and weaknesses of each approach and producing synergies between them.

-Doing Research On-site and Doing it Online: New Opportunities and Challenges for Social Research
+Doing Research On-site and Doing it Online

-In the last decade or so a new trend has arisen which has considerably extended the reach of social research.
+In the last decade or so, a new trend has arisen which has considerably extended the reach of social research.
 With the development of the Internet, both qualitative and quantitative approaches can now be used in new contexts.